muzammildafedar/OMDBAPI-Movie_Web_App/readme.rst

 *******************
 Features of web app
 *******************
-- Account creation usin email address.
+- Account creation using
+ email address.
 - Login using pass and email address
 - Web app don't accept the duplicate email address.
 - Create playList and view playList